sonertari/SSLproxy/README.md

 You can append an asterisk `*` to the fields in filtering rules for substring matching.
 Otherwise, the filter searches for an exact match with the field in the rule.
-The filter uses B-tree data structure, a self-balancing tree for exact match, and linked list for substring match.
-So, filtering rules should be written using exact matches instead of substring matches, as much as possible, because B-tree search must be faster than substring search over a linked list.
+The filter uses B-trees for exact string matching and Aho-Corasick machines for substring matching.

 The ordering of filtering rules is important.
 The ordering of from, to, and log parts is not important.
 The ordering of log actions is not important.